hashicorp/vault/website/source/docs/auth/token.html.md

       <li>
         <span class="param">no_default_policy</span>
         <span class="param-flags">optional</span>
-        If true the `default` policy will not be automatically added to this token's policy set.
+        If true the `default` policy will not be contained in this token's policy set.
       </li>
       <li>
         <span class="param">renewable</span>